pyscaffold/pyscaffold/docs/extensions.rst

 .. note::

-    If you want to right a PyScaffold extension, please consider using our `custom_extension`_ generator.
+    If you want to write a PyScaffold extension, please consider using our `custom_extension`_ generator.

 Final Considerations